-When your furnace isn’t working properly, the most important and difficult question you will face is whether to fix the furnace or replace it altogether.
+When your furnace isn’t working correctly, the most important and challenging question is whether to fix it or replace it altogether.

-To help you make the right decision we’ve come up with some important questions.
+To help you make the right decision, we’ve come up with some essential questions.

 When To Fix or Replace A Furnace